carlhenrikrolf/microtonOS/README.md

 make --directory=third_party/mts-dylib-reference/
 sudo cp third_party/mts-dylib-reference/libMTS.so /usr/local/lib/
 ```
+A summary of different tuning standards in electronic music is available [here](learn/tuning_standards.md).

-Install system daemon scripts.
+Install systemd scripts.
 ```bash
 sudo cp config/systemd/<service file> /lib/systemd/system/
 sudo systemctl enable <service file>
 sudo systemctl start <service file>
 ```
-`systemctl status`, `sudo systemctl stop`, `sudo systemctl restart`, and `sudo systemctl daemon-reload` are also useful commands.
+A shortcut is to use `sudo dev/daemon_reload.sh`.
+You can get more background on systemd [here](learn/systemd.md).

 Install tuneBfree.
 tuneBfree is found under `third_party/`.
-Follow the instruction in the README.
+Follow the instruction in the [README](third_party/tuneBfree/README.md).
 The exception is that you should should not add libjack-dev.
 It should be libjack-jackd2-dev instead, i.e.,
 ```bash